camunda/camunda-docs/docs/components/modeler/bpmn/compensation-events/compensation-events.md

 ## Triggering compensation

 By default, a compensation intermediate throw or end event triggers the compensation within its scope.
-If the compensation throw event is on the process level, it invokes all at once all the compensation handlers of the process without any specific order.
+If the compensation throw event is on the process level, it invokes all compensation handlers of the process at once without any specific order.
 The compensation throw event remains active until all the compensation handlers are completed.

 Compensation handlers are triggered for [subprocesses](#embedded-subprocess) but not for child processes.